Borla Exhaust Install (Step by Step)

 Borla Exhaust Overview, Sound and Full Install on 5th Gen 4Runner

 We previously had an article written by the man, Blue Ox Off Road (Jeff) who installed a Borla Exhaust.
 This was a very early install on the website.
-Jeff wrote a post on his 2013 4Runner Borla Install.
-Today, we are going to be writing a post on Jeannette’s (my girls) 2016 SR5 premium 4Runner.
+Today, we are going to be writing a post on Jeannette’s (my girls) 2016 SR5 premium.

-After we installed the 4Runner MagnaFlow exhaust a while back, we fell in love.
-We did initially have some problems with the exhaust rattling at idle but it has since worked its self out (it just stopped one day, random).
+After we installed the MagnaFlow exhaust a while back, we fell in love.
+We did initially have some problems with the exhaust rattling at idle but it has since worked its self out.
 After a couple years of running that exhaust, we were ready for an exhaust on our other 4Runner.

-There is no one “best” option when it comes to an Exhaust system on your 4Runner.
+There is no one “best” option when it comes to an exhaust system.
 This is completely personal preference.
-Our experience has been with the Borla Exhaust and the MagnaFlow exhaust.
 If you are looking for deeper, meaner, beastly growl then you should go with the MagnaFlow.
 If you are looking for something a little more subtle, go with the Borla.

 - Metric Socket Set